Back By Popular Demand!

 - Please note that this program is not recommended for children under 12 years of age.

 Bielawa’s Bridgeport tales are based on research conducted at local and state libraries, historical societies, and through personal interviews.
-During these downtown Wicked Walks, Bielawa encourages participants to take photographs in order to help document the area’s paranormal activity.
+During these downtown Wicked Walks, Bielawa encourages participants to take photographs, and bring handheld EMF and EVP devises in order to help document the area’s paranormal activity.

 Please contact the Barnum Museum at info@barnum-museum.org or call 203-331-1104 for more information.